How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 Running Your Own Payroll

-If you want to handle the task of payroll on your own, be prepared for some extra math and record-keeping.
-Using payroll software can be helpful, even if you plan to do payroll yourself.
+If you want to handle payroll on your own, be prepared for some extra math and record-keeping.
+However, using payroll software can be very helpful.

 You’ll need to do all of the following to run payroll yourself.